 And here is the list of the most common minerals and colors that can be observed.

 |Calcite||Any color.
 Mostly orange, yellow, white, and green.|

 |Selenite||Blue, occasionally lime-green.|

 |Spodumene (kunzite)||Blue, white.|

-TIP: Fluorite is one the most common rock that glows under UV light.
-You can also buy it online quick easily.
+TIP: Fluorite is one of the most common rocks that glow under UV light.
+You can also buy it online quickly and easily.
 That’s why you should be able to identify real and fake fluorites.
 Find out more in the article below:

 Why Do Rocks Glow Under Black Lights?

-Black light is synonymous to long-wave (low energy) UV light.
-Sometimes the black light term can cause huge misunderstanding, and such legends as mineral glow in darkness can arise.
+Blacklight is synonymous with long-wave (low energy) UV light.
+Sometimes the black light term can cause colossal misunderstanding, and such legends as mineral glow in darkness can arise.

 Rocks glow under black light (long-wave UV light) because of the minerals they are composed of.
 Rocks with high content of calcite (limestone, marble, and travertine) will glow under UV light.
 Some granites contain potassium feldspar, which sometimes can also glow under UV light.